 [v.8] - Mephibosheth's response is very similar to the response David gave to God in Psalm 8:4, which says, "What is man, that you are mindful of him, and the son of man, that you visit him?"
 This is a show of reverence in the presence of a king--Mephibosheth before David, and David before God.
 This should also be the response of every Christian: 1) to Christ for the price He payed on the cross, and 2) to God the Father for sending His Son to die as an act of grace.

 [v.11] - "he shall eat at my table, as one of the king's sons" - This is an act of grace towards Mephibosheth on behalf of David.
 Mephibosheth, being lame in his feet and therefore deemed unfit to receive the kingdom, would probably have lived a life of either poverty or basic living.
 David seeks him out and desires to show him kindness by restoring to him the land of his father, which would give him status in society, and allow him to eat at his table.
-This very act parallels the way God redeems His elect.
-He seeks out His chosen among sinners, who are dead in their sins, and restores to them their inheritance in the kingdom of Heaven, all as an act of grace (Ephesians 1:3-14, 2:2, 8).
+This very act parallels the way God redeems His people.
+He seeks out His people among sinners, who are dead in their sins, and restores to them their inheritance in the kingdom of Heaven, all as an act of grace (Ephesians 1:3-14, 2:2, 8).